ZHaskell/docs/Z-IO/Filesystem.md

 writeTextFile :: HasCallStack => CBytes -> Text -> IO ()
 ```

-`CBytes` is Z's file path type, `Bytes`, `Text` are binary and textual content type respectively, which all be document in Z-Data section.
-For now, all you need to know is Z-IO assumes UTF-8 encoding everywhere: both filepath and text content are assumed using UTF-8 encoding.
+`CBytes` is Z's file path type. `Bytes`, and `Text` are types for binary and textual content, respectively.
+And these are all documented in Z-Data section.
+For now, all you need to know is Z-IO assumes UTF-8 encoding everywhere: both filepath and text content can be assumed this way.

 ```haskell